 This is the currently 15-volume series launched in 1900 that serves as the main foundational source for runic inscriptions within Sweden.
-It created the now-standard cataloging system for Swedish runic inscriptions, which uses the province the inscription occurs in plus a number (eg. U 73, Vg 13, etc.).
-If you can read Swedish, this is an excellent place to go for a starting point on scholarly research on any included inscription from Sweden.
+It created the now-standard cataloging system for Swedish runic inscriptions, which uses the province in which the inscription occurs plus a number (e.g., U 73, Vg 13, etc.).
+If you can read Swedish, this is an excellent starting point on scholarly research for any included inscription from Sweden.

 Scandinavian Runic-text Database

 The other main resource for runic research and study is the Scandinavian Runic-text Database, available through the program Rundata.
 The application is free to download and runs on Windows.
 Rundata is a versatile program that allows the user to display inscriptions according to country, region, age, material, and much more, and also provides English translations of every interpretable inscription.